Your Healthcare Team

 A RESPIRATORY THERAPIST is trained to evaluate and provide care for patients with breathing problems.
 A respiratory therapist may perform breathing tests and treatments, provide patient teaching, and help with equipment needs.

-A CLINICAL NUTRITIONIST/REGISTERED DIETICIAN (CN/RD) is trained to be an expert in food and nutrition.
-A nutritionist or dietician can help you or your child make healthy food and lifestyle choices.
+A CLINICAL NUTRITIONIST/REGISTERED DIETITIAN (CN/RD) is trained to be an expert in food and nutrition.
+A nutritionist or dietitian can help you or your child make healthy food and lifestyle choices.

 A GENETIC COUNSELOR (GC) is a health provider who has completed training in medical genetics and counseling.
 The genetic counselor helps people understand and handle the genetic causes of disease.